AI Cost Calculator BETA 0 tools · 0 agents · 0 RAG

 Sensitivity how robust is the headline to input drift?

+What this is.
+Procurement-side sensitivity analysis.
 Each row perturbs one input around its baseline and shows the resulting monthly cost.
 Sorted by impact (biggest driver on top).
 The black tick on each bar marks the baseline; red extends to the low case, green to the high case.
-Useful for budget defense: if a 20% MAU miss blows past your budget ceiling, you need either a larger envelope or stronger optimization levers before signing.

 Lever Low case Headline range High case